TravelSizedLions/kleptool-package-manager/README.md

 - Manage every dependency and namespace collision themselves
 - Use a tool like Gradle or Maven, which has no official Godot support
 - Eschew dependencies entirely and implement everything their project needs from scratch
-- Or switch to a language binding like C# or Rust with better tooling.
+- Or switch to a language binding like C# or Rust which has marginally better tooling.

-In addition to this, most small-scale projects are developed by at most a handful of individuals working part-time, and many useful dependencies end up coming from barely maintained projects that don't follow any real standard, let alone have official releases tagged with semantic versioning .
+In addition to this, most Godot projects are developed by at most a handful of individuals working part-time, and many useful dependencies end up coming from barely maintained projects that don't follow any real standard, let alone have official releases tagged with semantic versioning .
 This development context can't rely on anything most popular languages and package managers take for granted.

+#### Case Study #2: Lua

+According to the 2024 Stack Overflow Developer Survey, Lua was ranked the 16th most used language overall at 6.2% of respondents saying they either use the language professionally or are currently learning it, placing close in ranking to languages with much more mature ecosystems like Ruby (19th/5.8%), Rust (14th/12.6%), Go (13th/13.5%), and even the venerable PHP (11th/18.2%).
+It's also one of the fastest growing, with 10% of programmers in 2024 learning to code with Lua (up from 6.97% in [2023](https://survey.stackoverflow.co/2023/#most-popular-technologies-language-learn))

+Despite this, Lua's built-in package manager is underdeveloped, and its ecosystem under served, having fewer than 6,000 available packages on its [official registry](https://luarocks.org/modules) as of June, 2025.

+In addition, Lua's niche as a language is to provide a minimalistic but modern interface for writing extensions to existing products or  embedded systems.
+This means that much of the time, Lua [must co-exist with other languages](https://www.lua.org/about.html) like C, C#, and Java within their ecosystem, without the built up support and documentation of these heavier hitting general purpose languages.
+It's a language most commonly used in a multi-lingual context.

+#### Case Study #3: JavaScript

+Unlike our first two case studies, JavaScript has difficulties on the opposite end of the dependency resolution problem.
+Rather than having little to no support, JS/TS is *over-supported,* to the point of fragmentation in the language's community.
+While most developers still source packages from the global NPM registry, the space has exploded with complexity, project bloat, poor quality packages, vulnerabilities, and competing standards, as the language itself has fragmented into multiple language specifications.
+With a decades-long schism in package management systems, new formats of dependency resolution and package management such as yarn, deno, bun, pnpm, and others continue to re-solve the same core problems.

+#### In Search of a Better Wheel

-We in the development community have a core problem: the \*.wheel keeps getting re-invented for specific languages in a limited capacity.
+We in the development community have a problem: the \*.wheel keeps getting re-invented for specific languages, often  in a limited capacity.
 The basic approach is almost always the same for every major package manager:

 - build a public source for packages to be published
 - enforce versioning on those publishes
 - enforce directory structures